 Application

 In GB, the parties within scope of the EU NCER are defined in Appendix A of the System Defence Plan and System Restoration Plan.
-In summary this extends to CUSC Parties and Non-CUSC Parties who have a contract with NGESO to provide a Defence Service or a Restoration Service.
+In summary this extends to CUSC Parties and Non-CUSC Parties who have a contract with NESO to provide a Defence Service or a Restoration Service.

 Although the UK has departed from the EU, the majority of the requirements in the EU NCER have been retained in GB law via Statutory Instrument (SI 533 2019).
 Therefore, unless provided for by exception in SI 533 2019, the requirements of the EU NCER will apply unchanged.